Why is WNBA star Brittney Griner detained in Russia?

 Ms Griner addressed Mr Biden directly in a letter prior to her July trial, writing: “As I sit here in a Russian prison, alone with my thoughts and without the protection of my wife, family, friends, Olympic jersey, or any accomplishments, I’m terrified I might be here forever.”

 That feeling has intensified for Ms Griner as her period of incerceration has stretched into the fall.
-Despite purported US efforts to negociate her release, Ms Griner remains in prison in Russia with a hearing on her appeal of her conviction set for October 25 and is reportedly worried that she will have to serve the entirety of her nine year sentence there.
+Despite purported US efforts to negociate her release, Ms Griner remains in prison in Russia and is reportedly worried that she will have to serve the entirety of her nine year sentence there.

 Ms Griner’s lawyer, Alexandr Boykov, toldThe New York Times that his client “has not been in as good condition as I could sometimes find her in” in recent weeks.